QR5.5.4 One Field For All

 2. Charge.
 The net processing remainder from +1 to -1 in one or more dimensions.

 3. Spin.
-The processing spin direction, which can be up or down.
+The processing spin direction, which can be up or down for an axis.

-One field, the quantum field, then produces space, light, and matter according to the values it takes.
-When the quantum field takes null values, we see empty space, but if it takes the values mass +1 and charge -1, we see an electron.
-Quantum waves always spread, so matter creates a distribution, like ripples spreading in a bucket (Figure 5.15), that alters the quantum field around it because quantum waves superpose.
+These properties define the physical world we see.
+If all the values are null, we see empty space, but if the values are mass +1 and charge -1, we see an electron, and so on.
+Processing always spreads on the quantum network, so matter creates a quantum distribution around itself, like ripples in a bucket (Figure 5.15), to alter the quantum field around it.

 Figure 5.15.
 A point standing wave spreads

-On the right, is the quantum field that mediates the effects of mass, charge, and magnetism.
-A large mass creates a gravity field that increases the strength of the quantum field closer to it.
-Charges create electrical fields that speed up or slow down the quantum field between them, when they cancel or add.
-Magnets create magnetic fields that also speed up or slow down the quantum field between them, when spins make space deeper or shallower.
+In Figure 5.16, the mass, charge, and magnetism of matter affect the distribution it spreads around it.
+A large mass strengthens the quantum field closer to it to cause gravity.
+Charges speed up or slow down the quantum field between them, as remainders cancel or add, to cause an electrical field.
+Magnets also speed up or slow down the quantum field between them, as spins make space deeper or shallower, to cause a magnetic field.

-The effect in all cases is that matter moves because biasing the strength or speed of the quantum field around it makes it restart more often one way, as even a small bias will give movement in our time.
+The effect in all cases is that matter moves when the strength or speed of the quantum field around it changes, as even a small bias can give movement in our time.

 Figure 5.16 Gravity and electro-magnetism are one field

-The fields of physics then move matter by biasing its natural tremble, not by invoking particles from nowhere to push it.
-When the quantum field around a matter entity becomes stronger or faster in one direction, it restarts more often that way, so it moves in our terms.
+Gravity and electro-magnetism move matter by altering the quantum field to bias its natural tremble, not by force.
 Gravitational fields bias the field strength around matter, electrical fields bias the field speed between charges, and magnetic fields do the same between magnets.
-All these fields are based on only one field, the quantum field.
+These fields then derived from one field, the quantum field, which is based on waves not particles.

 Next